 Where Do CMAs Work?

-CMAs are needed in public or private organizations as well as in government agencies as cost accountants, managerial accountants, industrial accountants, private accountants or corporate accountants.
-Given the broad nature of their skills and expertise, CMAs are in demand in a wide variety of industries.
+Essentially, CMAs are needed in public or private organizations as well as in government agencies as cost accountants, managerial accountants, industrial accountants, private accountants or corporate accountants.
+However, given the broad nature of their skills and expertise, CMAs are in demand in a wide variety of industries.

 - Educational services